5 Things That Help Me Write

 - Feedback and working with co-authors

-Whether you write a manuscript, book or funding application, at some stage, writing involves working with other people.
-Something I learnt from a collaborator is that the most effective way is to be clear about what you need from others.
+Whether you’re writing a manuscript, book, or funding application, at some stage, writing involves working with other people.
+Something I learned from a collaborator is that the most effective way is to be clear about what you need from others.
 If you ask a person for feedback, be specific about what type of feedback.
 At the early stages of a manuscript or funding application, you might want feedback on the overall structure or clarity of your argument.
 Later you might ask for feedback on grammar and style.
 Similarly, if you work with co-authors tell them which part of the manuscript they should work on.
-Do you want them to write the methods, add their figures and results, or do you just need some dot points on how their works will integrate with your parts?
+Do you want them to write the methods, add their figures and results, or do you just need some bullet points on how their work will integrate with your parts?

 Being clear about what you are asking of others not only prevents misunderstandings and frustration but also makes sure no one is wasting their time.

 - Everyone loves a good story

 There might not be villains or secret lovers, but academic writing can still be a story.
 I love a good crime novel, so I am familiar with the concepts of narratives, plots and characters.
 Until recently, I did not think of scientific or academic writing as stories, but I am starting to see the benefits.
 Some of the best papers I read had a clear narrative.
 These papers took the reader on a journey and guided them through the arguments.
 In science, a good paper addresses a well-defined problem or tests a specific hypothesis.
 This becomes the main story or focus, and every piece of data and every argument feeds into that story.
 I am still experimenting with these ideas, but I think it is worth looking at academic writing through the lens of stories.
 This is particularly helpful if you write for a non-expert audience.
 You can even think of the characters.